unnatipalan/CodeSnippets/README.md

 # CodeSnippets

-Code nuggets for understanding and reuse.
+Code nuggets, notes etc. for understanding, revision and reuse.